Department of Revenue to Begin Processing Individual Income Tax Returns on February 1, 2019

-As a reminder, businesses must file their employee W-2 information with both the Department of Revenue and the Internal Revenue Service (IRS) by the January 31, deadline.
-The filing deadline to submit 2017 tax returns is Tuesday, April 17, 2018, rather than the traditional April 15 date.
-In 2018, April 15 falls on a Sunday, and the following Monday is a holiday in the District of Columbia.
+As a reminder, businesses must file their employee W-2 information with both the Department of Revenue and the Internal Revenue Service (IRS) by the January 31 deadline.
+The January 31 deadline allowed the Department to efficiently process a record number of returns in 2018.
+The filing deadline to submit 2018 individual income tax returns is Monday, April 15, 2019.

 Reminders for both individuals and businesses: